Deep Neural Newsvendor: Introduction

 Our data-driven inventory decision is made by feeding the observed feature information as inputs into a fitted DNN with the optimized inventory decision under the empirical risk minimization as an output, a process analogous to the high-dimensional quantile regression.
 For our nonparametric DNN model, we can properly design the network structure, such as the network depth and width, that essentially determines the model complexity and approximation power.

 It is natural to ask whether the black-box DNN can produce the right solution we desire.
 We give a positive answer to this question by providing theoretical guarantees on bounding the excess risk of the DNN solution in terms of the network structure and sample size in a non-asymptotic manner.
-Here, the excess risk refers to the discrepancy in the expected newsvendor loss between any decision and the optimal one.
+Here, the excess risk refers to the discrepancy in the expected newsvendor loss between any decision and the optimal one when knowing the demand distribution.
 In particular, we discover that the excess risk can be separated into two independent components.
 The first component is the \emph{stochastic error} due to random realizations in the observed data, while the second one is the \emph{approximation error} capturing the distance between the target quantile function and the function class represented by DNNs.
-If the given DNN can directly represent the target quantile function, then only the stochastic error is present, which encompasses parametric (piecewise) linear models as a special case \citep{ban2019big}.
-In such cases, further increasing the network complexity is unnecessary and can backfire, as doing so would only amplify the stochastic error bound.
+If the given DNN can directly represent the target quantile function, then only the stochastic error is present, which encompasses parametric (piecewise) linear models as special cases.
+In such a situation, further increasing the network complexity is unnecessary, as doing so would only amplify the stochastic error bound.
 In general situations, the approximation error decreases with network complexity.
-Therefore, choosing appropriate network parameters to strike a balance between stochastic and approximation errors becomes crucial.
+Therefore, choosing appropriate network configurations to strike a balance between stochastic and approximation errors becomes crucial.